aashurajhassani/markdown_files/README.md

 >this is a quote.
 Keep smiling and work harder.

-Lists-
+Numbered lists
 1. List one
 2. List two
 3. List three

-The strange part about lists
+The strange part about numbered lists
 1. List one
 1. List two
 1. List three

+Bullet lists (unordered lists)
+- List one
+- List two
+- List three

+Drawing lines
+---
+***